Fresh Fun Flavor

 Can I use something other than cashew butter?

 Yes, any smooth nut butter will work — just keep in mind each one adds its own unique flavor.
-When I tested this recipe I found cashew butter to add just the right amount of moistness and a subtle flavor that lets those bananas really be the star.
-Although if not allergic, peanut butter might also be delicious (maybe with some mini vegan chips tossed in too)!
+When I tested this recipe I found cashew butter added just the right amount of moistness and a subtle flavor that lets those bananas really be the star.
+I love Artisana brand.

 Do I need to use both Whole Wheat and All-Purpose flour, can I just use all All-Purpose?